pragsmike/PromptCritical/docs/evo-command-sequence.md

  :contest-name "initial-web-cleanup"}
 ```

 This completes the `contest` step.
-The next command, `record`, would then read `results.csv` and update the experiment's history, likely by adding fitness scores to the metadata of the prompt files in `pdb/`.
+The next command, `select`, would then read `results.csv` and update the experiment's history, likely by adding fitness scores to the metadata of the prompt files in `pdb/`.